RandomLab/wiki.ourwriting.tools.backup/WORKSHOP/EKA-workshop/05-final.md

 - accidentaly working late, mix private/work life
 - 3 main ideas
-	1.be proud of achivement
+	1. be proud of achivement
-	1.changing you mind set
+	1. changing you mind set
-  1.know when you have to work or not
+  1. know when you have to work or not
 - 4 days of work is efficient
 - specificity of creation ?
 - dedicated / not dedicated time